 GCSOM has constructed surface parking lots for student and employee parking.
 These lots are conveniently located on North Washington Ave., between New and Myrtle Streets.
-The fee for parking is determined by location, and individuals can register online by going to the Facilities / Public Safety Department page on the GCSOM SharePoint site.
+The fee for parking is determined by location, and individuals can register online on the GCSOM SharePoint site.
 Upon registering, the Bursar's Office for students or Payroll Office for employees will coordinate the payment.